 - a list of PDU session parameters and OAM server FQDN, each set associated with a PLMN ID and/or geographic area, to be used to establish a PDU session or using backhaul IP layer by implementation toward a regional OAM server for relay configuration.

-- if the mobile base station relay is pre-configured with a prioritized list of PLMNs and/or geographic areas in which the mobile base station relay is allowed to operate as a mobile base station relay, the IAB-UE attempts to select the PLMNs in the list, in priority order;
+- if the mobile base station relay is pre-configured with a prioritized list of PLMNs and/or geographic areas in which the mobile base station relay is allowed to operate as a mobile base station relay, the IAB-UE attempts to select the PLMNs in the list, in priority order as described in step 2a of clause 6.2.2;

 - otherwise, the mobile base station relay performs PLMN selection as specified in TS 23.122 [12].